-Each student who completes the Stephen J. Laut, S.J., Honors College during their first two years at the University is recognized at Fall Honors Convocation and then again at Commencement with an Honors Diploma.
-The smaller number of students who continue in the Ignatian Honors Seminar during junior and senior years receive a diploma attesting to the distinction of the degree.
+Laut Honors: Each student who completes the Stephen J. Laut, S.J., Honors Program will be recognized at Commencement as Laut Honors students and receive a diploma attesting to the distinction of the degree.
+For more information, please see the Laut Honors Program section of this catalog.